cartographerwanders/d2rmanager-cartographer-wanderer/README.md

 #### Item Filter & Loot

-Filters are defined in `itemfilter.yaml`:
+Filters are defined in `itemfilter.yaml` and is configured via a fully featured UI in D2R-Manager:

 - **Global filter** — applies to all characters
 - **Per-character filter** — overrides the global filter for that character